MichalisLikoy/O-CEI-Platform/README.md

 The platform also allows operators to enter the **real energy consumption** associated with completed observations.
 These real measurements can be used as additional training data, allowing the forecasting model to improve as more operational data becomes available.

-### V-Detect / Live Camera
+### Live Camera

-The **Live Camera** section integrates the V-Detect vessel detection component.
+The **Live Camera** section integrates the vessel classification component.

-V-Detect processes camera imagery using a YOLO-based computer vision pipeline to detect vessels within the monitored port area.
+This section processes camera imagery using a YOLO-based computer vision pipeline to detect vessels within the monitored port area.

 The detection process can identify vessels in camera frames and provide visual information that complements the vessel and port-call monitoring functionality of the platform.